Are you planning to hit the road for an epic road trip?

 Driving an Impractical Car

 There’s nothing like driving on the open road in a sporty convertible, but for longer term or family trips you’ll probably want something a bit roomier and with decent fuel economy.

-The right car will depend on the number of passengers you’re travelling with and what type of terrain you’ll be crossing.
-For example, these Toyota cars may be well suited for long distances due to their fuel economy and high safety ratings, but you might want something like a Land Rover if you plan on off-roading.
+For example, Toyota cars may be well suited for long distances due to their fuel economy and high safety ratings, but you might want to road trip in a Land Rover if you plan on off-roading.